ibm-cloud-docs/vpc/vsi-reservation-create.md

 ## Attaching an existing bare metal server to a reservation with the UI (beta)
 {: #attach-bare-metal-server-ui-vpc}
 {: ui}

-Reserved bare metal servers are a beta feature that is available for evaluation and testing purposes.
-{: beta}

 You can attach an existing bare metal server to your reservation.
 Keep in mind that all existing bare metal servers that are attached to a reservation must be the same profile, size, and location.